Preface

 is a simple CSV formatted text file with an entry for each template published.

-name,version,owner,description simple-java-spock-gradle-template,1.0,Skeletal Project,A simple Java Spock Gradle project template
+name,version,owner,description java-gradle-template,1.0,Skeletal Project,A simple Java Spock Gradle project template

 See the Skeletal Gradle Plugin for instructions on applying the plugin to your Gradle build, task usage, and advanced configuration.